-Bacterial nanocellulose has a number of advantages over its plant analogue, regular cellulose.
-Its fibers are longer, wider and stronger.
+Bacterial nano cellulose has many advantages over its plant analog, regular cellulose.
+Its fibers are longer, wider, and stronger.
 Such pulp has practically no impurities that would impair its strength and absorbing properties.

 Russian scientists developed a new method of obtaining a nutrient medium for the synthesis of bacterial nanocellulose.
 As a source of raw materials, they used oat husks and miscanthus biomass.
-Researchers used chemical accelerating enzymes to turn raw materials into sugar solutions to produce nanocelluloses.
+Researchers used chemical accelerating enzymes to turn raw materials into sugar solutions to produce nano cellulose.

-Bacterial nanocellulose could be instrumental in creating of artificial skin: it plays an active role in stimulating regenerative processes, helping to heal wounds.
-Due to the large surface area and porous structure, nanocellulose is able to absorb a significant amount of various substances that can be used in medicine to create bandages.
-The high strength of bacterial nanocellulose makes it possible to use it as a material for 3D printing of certain types of human tissue, for example, cartilage.
+Bacterial nanocellulose could be instrumental in creating artificial skin: it plays an active role in stimulating regenerative processes, helping to heal wounds.
+Due to the large surface area and porous structure, nano cellulose can absorb a significant amount of various substances.
+Medical researchers can use this property to create efficient bandages.
+The high strength of bacterial nano cellulose makes it possible to use it as a material for 3D printing of certain types of human tissue, for example, cartilage.

 Photo credit: Galina Mironova.